Marcus Semien Player Props: Rangers vs. Astros

-On Friday, Marcus Semien (.319 batting average in his past 10 games, with two doubles, a home run, three walks and an RBI) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Ronel Blanco.
-First pitch is at 8:05 PM ET.
+After batting .311 with two doubles, a home run, four walks and an RBI in his past 10 games, Marcus Semien and the Texas Rangers face the Houston Astros (who will start Hunter Brown) at 4:05 PM ET on Saturday.

-In his last appearance, he had two hits (going 2-for-4) against the Tigers.
+He had a hitless showing in his last game (0-for-3) against the Astros.

 Marcus Semien Game Info & Props vs. the Astros